Public Asked to Chronicle the Nation’s Missing History

 The Embankment, Nottingham

-Share your photos of The Embankment in Nottingham, built 1905-7.
-This was the second ever Boots store, built by Jesse Boot whose father John and mother Mary were purveyors of herbal medicines.
+Share your photos of The Embankment in Nottingham, built between 1905 and 1907.
+This was the second-ever Boots store, built by Jesse Boot whose father John and mother Mary were purveyors of herbal medicines.
 The store was complete with a subscription library called the 'Boots Booklovers' Library' and a tea room.

 The greatest treasures of Tattershall Castle are its huge 15th century fireplaces.
 The castle was put up for sale in 1910 and the fireplaces sold to an American, ripped out of the building and packaged up for shipping.
 At the 11th hour Lord Curzon of Kedleston stepped in to buy the castle and bring the fireplaces home but they were lost.
 After a nationwide hunt they were found in London warehouse and triumphantly transported back to Tattershall.
 We'd welcome photos of the fireplaces at home in Tattershall.